JOYBOY1233/DAQ-Technical-Assessment/brainstorming.md

 - I added a helper function called alertFunciton that monitors the temperature of the battery and warns the user when the temp exceeds the limits 3 times within a 5 second window.

+Note:

+- I decided to not use error but warnings because the temp limit exceeding isnt really an error, but more a warning.

 ## Cloud